-

 As stated at paragraph 3, a transaction involving a UAE business will (where relevant) typically require competent authority approval in respect of an application in relation to the transfer or issuance of shares.

-Note further that with the introduction of UBO registers in the UAE, all regulatory authorities are now requiring clear and detailed information in relation to a corporate group’s ultimate shareholding which may involve requesting passport copies of controlling individuals (at both shareholder and board level).
+Note further that with the introduction of UBO registers in the UAE, all regulatory authorities are now requiring clear and detailed information in relation to a corporate group’s ultimate shareholding which may involve requesting passport copies of controlling individuals (at both shareholder and board level) although these typically remain private and are not publicly available.

 -